borivoi/Firebase-Python/README.md

 # Firebase-Python
-Connect firebase script with python
+Connect your python script with firebase.